MohamedTheSobhy/defensive-penal-realism/README.md

-#  Defensive Penal Realism System – United States of Sobhy (USS)
+#  AI Evaluation of Punishment in Defensive Penal Realism

 > A philosophical and ethical simulation of AI-guided justice in response to extreme, non-deterrable crimes.